MiguelECL/F-Light/README.md

 #### Run Docker Compose

 The project makes use of Docker Compose to build and run both the backend and the frontend of the application, which are run in separate containers as a single multi-container application.
 To do so, run the following command.
+`docker compose config` This will make sure that docker reads in the .env file that you provided.
 `docker compose up`

 This process will take some minutes as Docker has to first build the appropriate images for each service from the Dockerfiles inside each respective service.